NeeruRathour/CI-project-cookbook/README.md

 ## JS
-I used the JS Hint Validator to check my JS code.
+- I used the JS Hint Validator to check my JS code.
+I used java script in pop-up-messages like successful log in , logout,updated or deleted recipe.

 <img src="documents/add_recipe_js.png" alt="views_python_validator" width="500">